guoguoTJ/WSMD/README.md

   * Load WSMD package.
   * WSMD offers a function named 'WSMD' to apply de novo motif discovery or motif optimization
   * WSMD offers three evaluate functions named 'evaluate_PWM_AUC', 'evaluate_PWM_fishers_exact_test_P_value' and 'evaluate_PWM_MHG_P_value' to help user to assess the reported motifs.
   * Details on using each function are given in the help documents of WSMD package.
-After successfully installing, user can access the help documents by running following script in R:
+After successfully installing, users can access the help documents by running following script in R:

 ```r
 # Get all the help documents of WSMD package by running